Glascote: Governance

 Glascote is part of the Tamworth Parliamentary Constituency and it is currently represented by the Labour MP Sarah Edwards, who has held the seat since the 2023 Tamworth by-election.

 Civil parish

-Bolehall and Glascote was formerly a township in the parish of Tamworth, from 1896 Bolehall and Glascote was a civil parish in its own right, on 13 November 1957 the parish was renamed to "Glascote", on 1 April 1965 the parish was abolished and merged with Tamworth.
+Bolehall and Glascote was formerly a township in the parish of Tamworth.
+From 1896 Bolehall and Glascote was a civil parish in its own right, on 13 November 1957 the parish was renamed to "Glascote", on 1 April 1965 the parish was abolished and merged with Tamworth.
 In 1961 the parish had a population of 2538.

 Religion

 According to the 2001 census 72% of the population described their religion as Christian, 20% did not have a religion and 7% refused to state their religion with other faiths making up less than 0.01% of the population with just 49 adherents.

 Glascote is part of the Anglican Diocese of Lichfield.

 Transport

-The A5 runs through Glascote as part of the £26,000,000 5 mi Fazeley, Two Gates and Wilnecote Bypass which opened in July 1995, acting as a bypass of the old Watling Street which runs through Wilnecote.
+The A5 runs through Glascote as part of the £26,000,000, 5 mi long Fazeley, Two Gates and Wilnecote Bypass which opened in July 1995, acting as a bypass of the old Watling Street which runs through Wilnecote.

 Glascote is equidistant from Tamworth railway station in Tamworth town centre and Wilnecote railway station in Wilnecote.

-Wilnecote railway station is barely served in comparison to Tamworth Railway station.
+Wilnecote railway station receives a limited service in comparison to Tamworth railway station.

 The nearest airport is Birmingham Airport.

 The buses that serve the area are: 4,7,7A,7E,16A.